 OnePlus's software remains the fastest Android experience out there.

-Battery life was one of my major criticisms of the OnePlus 7 Pro, with the 90Hz panel taking a heavy toll on that phone's 4,000mAh cell in my initial testing this May.
+Battery life was one of my major criticisms of the OnePlus 7 Pro, with the 90Hz panel taking a heavy toll on that phone's 4,000mAh cell in my initial testing in May 2019.
 With a small battery capacity bump up to 4,085mAh and software enhancements, plus an updated SoC, the 7T Pro enjoys a small boost in longevity compared to its predecessor.

 I've been getting a comfortable full day of usage out of my 7T Pro, with noticeably less battery usage in weaker signal areas, and screen-on time hovering somewhere around 4.5 hours.
 Once again, that's slightly anemic for a phone with such a large cell, but perhaps not surprising considering the size of the display and the power demands of the 90Hz panel.

 (As before, it's possible to switch back down to 60Hz for a less smooth experience, but with the benefit of improved battery life.)

 The trend of minor performance bumps extends to the 7T Pro's charging capabilities, too.
 Like the vanilla OnePlus 7T, the Pro has OnePlus's Warp Charge 30T brick bundled in the box.
 And although the peak charging wattage remains unchanged at 30W, the intermediate charging speeds have been improved, allowing a dead 7T Pro to gain 70% charge in just half an hour.